DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/5 Series Types/StockSeries/selectionMode.md

 Specifies series elements to be highlighted when a user selects a point.

 ---
 [note]Though not provided out of the box, the selection capability can be implemented using the UI component API.
-Refer to the [onPointClick](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/1%20Configuration/onPointClick.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#onPointClick') option description for details.
+Refer to the [onPointClick](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/1%20Configuration/onPointClick.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#onPointClick') property description for details.

-When a user selects a point, its series may react in one of the following ways depending on the value of the **selectionMode** option.
+When a user selects a point, its series may react in one of the following ways depending on the value of the **selectionMode** property.

 * **onlyPoint**
 Only the selected series point changes its style.